 The expanded code has some pre-defined places where changes can be made.
-To keep these changes from being lost when the application is expanded again, the expander can gather them and put them back when the application is reexpanded.
+To keep these changes from being lost when the application is expanded again, the expander can gather them and re-inject them when re-expanded.
 Gathering and putting back the changes is called harvesting and injection.

 The application can be re-expanded for different reasons.
-For example, the code templates of the elements are improved (fix bugs, make faster, etc.), new Cross-Cutting Concerns (add a new logging feature) are included, or a change in technology (use a new persistence framework) is supported.
+For example, the code templates of the elements are improved (fix bugs, make faster, etc.), new Cross-Cutting Concerns (add a new logging feature) are included, or a technology change (use a new persistence framework) is supported.

-Software rejuvenation aims to carry out the harvesting and injection process routinely to ensure that the constant enhancements on the element code templates are incorporated into the application.
+Software rejuvenation aims to routinely carry out the harvesting and injection process to ensure that the constant enhancements to the element code templates are incorporated into the application.

 Code expansion produces more than 80% of the code of the application.
 The expanded code can be called boiler-platecode, but it is more complex than what is usually meant by that term because it deals with Cross-Cutting Concerns.
 Manually producing this code takes a lot of time.
-Using NS expansion, this time can now be spent on the constant improvement of the code templates, the development of new code templates that make the elements compatible with new technologies, and on meticulous coding of the business logic.
+Using NS expansion, this time can now be spent on constantly improving the code templates, developing new templates that make the elements compatible with new technologies, and meticulously coding the business logic.
 The changes in the elements can be applied to all expanded applications, giving the concept of code reuse a new meaning.
-A modification on a code template by one developer can be used by all developers on all their applications with minimal impact, thanks to the rejuvenation process.
+All developers can use a modification on a code template by one developer on all their applications with minimal impact, thanks to the rejuvenation process (see Figure 2).